 At the end of the first movie, Lee kisses his savior, Carter.
 Carter does the same thing in the second movie, to a wad of counterfeit cash kept in his pocket, which saves him from a fatal stab.

-The Cameo: Jeremy Piven and Don Cheadle (who took it under the condition he would get a brief sparring moment with Chan) in Part Two, and Roman Polanski in Part Three.
+The Cameo: Jeremy Piven, Don Cheadle (who took it under the condition he would get a brief sparring moment with Chan), and Ernie Reyes Jr. (who plays a worker chased by Lee and Carter in the business suite) in Part Two, and Roman Polanski in Part Three.